evaherbst/MyoGenerator/README.md

 - Make sure a continuous area is selected for your muscle attachments (no accidental unselected faces in the general attachment area, no faces only connected to other faces by single vertex)
 - For attachment select, we recommend using the lasso tool, which can be accessed by left clicking on the select box and selecting the lasso tool
 - Note that attachment areas, centroids, boundaries, and muscle curve lengths are calculated during the muscle creation.
 Therefore, excessive changes to the muscle structure after meshing and joining the muscle may result in a mistmatch between the original attachments and curve length and the final muscle.
 We therefore recommend to model the muscle as accurately as possible, and if attachment areas are used in analysis, to check afterwards whether the final muscle corresponds to the initially selected areas (a good rule of thumb is to not change the attachment vertices through  roportional editing and sculpting).
 To enable muscle anatomy adjustments after muscle meshing while maintaining the initial curvature and attachment, our method creates a muscle mesh that consits of edge loops that can easily be selected to adjust cross sections via scaling without changing the central curvature of the muscle or the origin and insertion areas.
-- Do not click the next buttons too quickly!
-The code needs time to run before the next step can happen.
+- *Do not click the next buttons too quickly!* The code needs time to run before the next step can happen.
 This is especially the case if you get an error with the "duplicate" function context being incorrect when pressing "create muscle curve" too quickly after "match attachment vertex counts".
 So please do not click these buttons too quickly in a row - if the error comes up re-pressing "create muscle curve" has worked successfully to solve it, or restrat.
+- *Do not reformat your csv file in Excel until everything is finalized.
+You can reformat it to view data, but do not save this reformatted version, because then the program will try to write to write the muscle metrics to this reformatted file, which breaks the data structures.*

 ## Summary of Add-on Steps